Quick answer

 Connect Notion.
 Notion is the best destination for generated docs: project documentation, campaign briefs, content banks, client handoff docs, sales one-pagers, and competitive positioning docs.Follow-up tickets created automatically

-Connect Linear.
+Connect Linear or Azure DevOps.
 After building, Rocket populates your board with QA tickets, enhancement requests, and client change requests.
 Each issue gets a description, priority, and acceptance criteria.Marketing team reviewing generated copy

 Connect Notion or Google Workspace.
 Push generated copy to a Notion page or Google Doc.
 Your marketing team reviews and approves in the tool they already use.Connect everything for a complete loop

-Connect all five.
+Connect all six.
 Specs from Notion or Docs inform the build.
-Jira or Linear tickets define the scope.
+Jira, Linear, or Azure DevOps work items define the scope.
 Rocket generates the app.
-Documentation flows back to Notion, follow-up tickets flow to Linear, and data exports flow to Sheets.How it works
+Documentation flows back to Notion, follow-up tickets flow to Linear or Azure DevOps, and data exports flow to Sheets.How it works

 Google Workspace